johnbiundo/dev.to-articles/blog-posts/micro-nats-3/micro-nats-part3.md

   });
 ```

 At this point, you should be able to send and receive requests between any combination of apps.
-For example, from `nestHttpApp` to `customerService`, from `customerApp` to `nestMicroservice`, and all other combinations.
+For example, from *nestHttpApp* to *customerService*, from *customerApp* to *nestMicroservice*, and all other combinations.
+I highly recommend you do so now, using the instructions from [here](https://github.com/johnbiundo/nest-nats-sample#running-the-all-nest-configuration) and [here](https://github.com/johnbiundo/nest-nats-sample#running-the-all-native-app-configuration) to run all components at the same time.
+Pay close attention to the log outputs which show how (de)serialization is happening at each step.

+Here's a nice surprise!
 We've magically covered [Figure 1 Case D]() along the way.
 If you think carefully about it, this is both not a surprise, and has a somewhat strict limitation.
 The reason this works is that we're now serializing and deserializing to and from a canonical external format.
 So **all** requests look like they come from an external requestor, and **all** responses look like they come from an external responder.
 With this in place, our serializers and deserializers work in all combinations.
 We've created a "lingua franca" message protocol.
 The limitation with this approach is perhaps a subtle one, and is something we'll address later (see bullet point #2 in **What's Next?** below).

 ### Conclusion :rocket: